Edward John Dent: Post 1840

 On 1 October 1840, the firm, known as E. J. Dent, London began its existence at 82 Strand.

 On 21 March 1842, Dent applied for a Patent, to be entitled "Certain Improvements in Chronometers and other Timekeepers".
 This Patent covered various designs of compensation balance and the invention of a Remontoire for use in Marine chronometers.

 In January 1843, Dent opened his second premises, at 33 Cockspur Street, just off Trafalgar Square.
 The shop displayed timepieces made by Breguet – whom Dent had met during his time with John Roger Arnold – as well the owner's creations.

 In March 1843 production and sale of Dent's Dipleidoscope started (made to J. Bloxam's patent 9793 of 1843), and was to continue for some 25 years.

 On 1 July 1843, Edward John Dent married Elizabeth Rippon – widowed when Richard Rippon died in 1835.
 Dent gained two stepsons (Frederick William and Richard Edward) and two-stepdaughters (Mary Elizabeth and Amelia Lydia Sophia).

 Dent won the esteem of Sir George Airy, the Astronomer Royal, who recommended him as the maker of a large clock for the tower of the new Royal Exchange.
-Dent's tender was accepted and was announced in the ‘’Herald’’ on 20 August 1843:
+Dent's tender was accepted and was announced in the Herald on 20 August 1843:

-NEW ROYAL EXCHANGE

-At the east end there is to be a Tower, one hundred and forty feet high, containing the Clock and Chimes which latter characteristic is to be revived.
-This Clock is to be the best specimen that can be produced of modern skill in clock-making, and is intended to furhish the Merchants and Captains with the most accurate record of time in the City of London.
-It is to be made by Mr. Dent, the Clock and Chronometer Maker, under the direction of the Astronomer Royal, Professor Airy.
-The Peal of Bells will consist of nine Bells.
-The tenor will weight one ton, and the others in proportion.
-These Bells are now being cast by Mr. Mears, who cast the Monster Bell for Canada.

 Dent established a workshop in Somerset Wharf, Strand, to produce this excellent timepiece, which was installed in 1844.

 In 1852 Dent won the commission to make the great clock—now popularly called Big Ben—for the Houses of Parliament at Westminster, but he died before completing the project.
 Edward John Dent died on 8 March 1853, at the age of 62 and his adopted son completed the Great Clock.

 The Dent company

-Frederick Rippon Dent finished Big Ben in 1854.
-Dent's stepsons, Frederick and Richard, took his name and succeeded to his business and eventually became E.Dent & Co Ltd which ceased to trade in 1966.
+Following Dent’s death in 1853, the firm traded as E. Dent & Co. under his successors, continuing to supply chronometers and standard clocks to observatories and public bodies through the later nineteenth century; examples of Dent’s work are held in UK national collections.

+In 1876 the company instituted a triangular trade mark to deter imitation; period pieces frequently bear the word “DENT” within a triangle device.

+The firm held royal patronage in the Victorian era (inscriptions such as “Chronometer/Watchmaker to the Queen” appear on instruments), and its regulators were used in time distribution.
+In 1924 the BBC’s new Greenwich Time Signal (“six pips”) was originated from the Royal Observatory using Dent regulator no. 2016 before later replacement by a Shortt master clock.

+In the twenty-first century, companies trading under the Dent name have produced new public clocks.
+During the restoration of St Pancras International in 2007, a platform clock with an 18 ft dial was installed at the south end of the trainshed, produced by Dent in partnership with Smith of Derby; contemporary coverage noted that fragments of a Victorian dial reassembled by railwayman Roland Hoggard were used as reference.